 Ensuring you obtain the licenses and permits you need can be time-consuming, but it’s an essential step.
 Once you have them, make sure you know if they expire and when you need to reapply.
 Without them, you may find yourself with fines or having to stop doing business.

-The excitement of starting a new business can fade when faced with the daunting steps of actually getting that business up and running.
+The excitement of starting a business can fade when faced with the daunting steps of actually getting that business up and running.
 There are a lot of details to consider, choices to make, and paperwork to fill out.

 We won’t stop there, either.
-Once you are up and running, it’s time to start looking at how to grow.
+Once you are up and running, it’s time to begin looking at how to grow.
 We’ve put together a Run Your Business guide to provide expert advice on operating and expanding your business.